ssbostan/jenkins-stack-kubernetes/README.md

 ## How to contribute:

-Don't hesitate! contributions are welcomed.
+Don't hesitate! all contributions are welcomed.

 ### TODO:

+  - [ ] Update tools to the latest stable version
   - [ ] SSL/TLS for Jenkins
   - [ ] SSL/TLS for Gitea
   - [ ] Expose Jenkins behind Ingress object